arthuruan/training-consultancy/README.md

-# traning-consultancy
+# traning-consultancy-api
-Training Consultancy Online, that helps a personal trainer to create and manage your students consultancy
+Training Consultancy API, that helps a personal trainer to create and manage your students consultancy